jogonzal/reactxp-talk/Notes.md

 ## Benefits
 Main benefit is you get native components and mobile platform support.
 You may choose a react native just for mobile and have electron apps for all desktop experiences.

+## Drawbacks
+No CSS, no HTML.
+Styles are simple hierarchy objects.

 ## Jorge's opinion
 Makes more sense to go web everywhere and then handle native as a one-off